 Bangalow campground at Watagans National Park provides a relaxed getaway for the family or adventure camper.

-This campground is closed until 31 March 2020 due to the current fire situation.
 Blue Gums campground is a tranquil, secluded camping spot.
 Bring your mountain bike and explore the rugged wilderness.
 At night, relax under the stars by a warm campfire.

 Colo Meroo campground in World Heritage-listed Wollemi National Park is a great place for experienced campers to enjoy a weekend or longer in the great outdoors.